Who is Peter Parker?

 Comte de Grasse |

-His time in America came to a close in 1782.
-Parker returned to England in August of that year.
-But he had the distinct privilege of carrying the captured French admiral, Francois-Joseph-Paul, Comte de Grasse, and his staff as prisoners from the Battle of the Saintes.
+His time in America came to an end in 1782, and Parker returned to England in August of that year.
+He had the distinct privilege of carrying the captured French admiral, Francois-Joseph-Paul, Comte de Grasse, and his staff as prisoners from the Battle of the Saintes.
 Despite the defeat at the Saintes, de Grasse gained honors for his victory at the Battle of the Chesapeake in 1781-a rare defeat of the Royal Navy that set the stage for American victory.
 One can only wonder about the sea stories they shared over wine during the voyage back!
-In London, de Grasse would set the stage for negotiations leading to the Treaty of Paris ending the American War for Independence.
+In London, de Grasse would set the stage for negotiations that led to the Treaty of Paris, which ended the American War for Independence.

 High Command

 Service in American waters brought Parker great distinction, despite Charleston.
-He was elevated to a baronetcy in 1783, and given command of Portsmouth harbor, home port of the Royal Navy.
-During that time he met and mentored a young Lieutenant Horatio Nelson, future victor of Trafalgar.
-Parker facilitated his early career and for that, if nothing else, the British should hold him in esteem.
-Parker was named admiral of the fleet in September 1799 upon the death of Admiral Lord Howe.
-He was also named a general of marines.
+He was elevated to baronetcy in 1783 and appointed commander of Portsmouth harbor, the home port of the Royal Navy.
+During this time, he met and mentored a young Lieutenant Horatio Nelson, the future victor of Trafalgar.
+Parker facilitated Nelson's early career, and for that alone, the British should hold him in esteem.
+Parker was named admiral of the fleet in September 1799 following the death of Admiral Lord Howe.
+He was also appointed a general of marines.
 Sadly, one of Parker’s last official acts was to serve as the chief mourner at Vice-Admiral Lord Nelson’s funeral on 9 January 1806.

 An MP

-Not uncommon for military officers at the time, Parker served in parliament as MP for Seaford from 1784-6 In 1787, he became M.P. for Malden, which he held until 1790.
-Parker’s West Indian prize-money allowed him to build an estate in Essex, although during his parliamentary years his address was given as Bassingbourn in Cambridgeshire.
-He supported the government but only made two speeches during his time in the House of Commons.
-As a member of Parliament, Parker was a pro-slaver, stating that “the abolition of the Africa Trade would, in my opinion, cause a general despondency amongst the Negroes and gradually decrease their population and consequently the produce of our islands, and must in time destroy near half our commerce and take from Great Britain all the pretensions to the rank she now holds as the First Maritime power in the World.”
+Not uncommon for military officers at the time, Parker served in Parliament as MP for Seaford from 1784 to 6.
+In 1787, he became MP for Malden, a position he held until 1790.
+Parker’s West Indian prize money allowed him to build an estate in Essex, although his parliamentary address was given as Bassingbourn in Cambridgeshire.
+He supported the government, but delivered only two speeches during his tenure in the House of Commons.
+As a member of Parliament, Parker was pro-slavery, stating that “the abolition of the Africa Trade would, in my opinion, cause a general despondency amongst the Negroes and gradually decrease their population and consequently the produce of our islands, and must in time destroy near half our commerce and take from Great Britain all the pretensions to the rank she now holds as the First Maritime power in the World.”

 Parliament |